domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # Currently working on

 Design of the e shop front page
+- Merging winkel with the current base system
 - Renewing first page and getting items to be shown there

 You might havesome addons or something else regarding the project, so im leaving you with this "Setting up the project" guide: